Women who love fitness and are getting in shape need a solid leg workout in their toolkit.

 4. Dumbbell Calf Raises

-Raise on your toes as high as possible.
+- Raise your toes as high as possible.
 Pause for two seconds.
 Slowly and under control, lower your heels back down.
 Complete two sets of ten reps.

 5. Sumo Squat